10 Best Dorm Closet Essentials

 I know this may sound crazy, but honestly, plastic hangers make keeping your closet organized a chore.

-It’s definitely a dorm closet essential, especially when you consider a high percentage of college students mostly wear jeans and a t-shirt for class.
+It’s a dorm closet essential, especially when you consider a high percentage of college students mostly wear jeans and a t-shirt for class.

 These served me well.
 I got one pack and even shared that pack with a friend of mine since I didn’t have a lot of jeans and pants in my closet.